jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 Depreciation loss included
 (4) In this section, expenditure includes an amount of depreciation loss.
-Relationship with certain employment expenses provisions (5) This section does not apply to an amount referred to in section CW 16B to CW 16F, CW 17B, CW 17C, CW 17CB, CW 17CC, or CW 18 (which relate to certain amounts of employment expenditure).
+Relationship with certain employment expenses provisions (5) This section does not apply to an amount referred to in section CW 16B to CW 16F, CW 17B, CW 17C, CW 17CB, CW 17CC, CW 17D, or CW 18 (which relate to certain amounts of employment expenditure).

 ### CW 17B Relocation payments
 Exempt income